juev/awesome-stars/README.md

 ## Haskell

 - [tfausak/witch](https://github.com/tfausak/witch) - :mage_woman: Convert values from one type into another.
-- [srid/ema](https://github.com/srid/ema) - WIP: Static site generator that is change-aware
+- [srid/ema](https://github.com/srid/ema) - Haskell static site generator that is change-aware
 - [snoyberg/http-client](https://github.com/snoyberg/http-client) - An HTTP client engine, intended as a base layer for more user-friendly packages.
 - [carp-lang/Carp](https://github.com/carp-lang/Carp) - A statically typed lisp, without a GC, for real-time applications.
 - [BrianHicks/nix-script](https://github.com/BrianHicks/nix-script) - write scripts in compiled languages that run in the nix ecosystem, with no separate build step